robirr/HA-Mealie-Barcode-Scanner/README.md

 | TX                      | GPIO15        | Black                |
 | 5V                      | 5V            | Red                  |

-The cable provided for UART/TTL with the GM67 had bare wires to which I added Dupont connectors to make it simple to connect to the ESP board.
-You can connect however you wish (e.g. soldering).
+The cable provided for UART/TTL with the GM67 had bare wires to which I added Dupont connectors to make it simple to connect to the ESP board during prototyping.
+You can connect the wires however you wish (e.g. soldering).

 #### GM67 Configuration
 Out of the box, the GM67 I received was configured to only talk on the USB interface.
 Unless this is changed, it won't interface and send barcodes to the ESP board.
 To change settings on the GM67 there is an extensive document containing special QR codes that you can scan to apply settings.
 The documentation for all of the GM range of barcode scanners can be found [HERE](https://www.dropbox.com/scl/fo/87hz5h82k25j3p9k5u603/AJfkL6iYDATRGkLYJjuhUJE?rlkey=2fyvdir15kb1kj2ada1zkadqt&e=1&dl=0).